 Notwithstanding the declared opinion by the Malta Hotel & Restaurant Association that our islands should be a destination for quality and not quantity tourism, we are now at the absolutely unsustainable level of 2.6 million tourists annually – the number should be at least half that – our marriage made in hell with economy airlines is a large contributor to this tragedy.

-Serious and petty crime is on the rise with foreign ethnic groups establishing no-go areas which even our security forces are loathe to enter.
-Societal values have gone down the toilet as we indulge in this amoral, soulless cosmopolitan society.
+Crime is on the rise with foreign ethnic groups establishing no-go areas which even our security forces are loathe to enter.
+Societal values have gone down the toilet as we indulge in this soulless cosmopolitan society.
 A society that finds it acceptable that just under six hundred people die prematurely annually from air pollution, a society in which a huge number of children suffer from potentially life threatening breathing ailments.

 We are also about to offer our islands and population as an experimental base for the rollout of 5G radio frequency, electromagnetic radiation, mobile phone and base station technology.
 This despite the fact that our own scientists are telling us that 5G may not be safe and may potentially kill plants, animals and people in large numbers.
 Apparently our very lives are up for sale.